Introduction

 video (you can use substitles) and

 here.
 To summarize: you can handle page faults from user-land, temporarly blocking kernel execution while handling the page fault.
-If we mmap
+If we mmap a block of memory with MAP_ANONYMOUS flag, the memory will be demand-zero paged, meaning that it’s not yet allocated and we can allocate it via userfaultd.

 The idea using this technique is: